roustam/hello_portal/README.md

 # Hello portal

-This is an example of website built with MUI
+This is an example of website built with ReactJS + MUI.
+Backend is not included.

 # hello_portal urls